1957 - 1966

 AD UPON THE CLOSING OF BAVARIAN BREWERY

-When IBI was closing the Bavarian Brewery plant in mid-1966 Covington, KY, in 1966, they licensed Bavarian/s to Associated Breweries Inc., to made outside Cincinnati in Evansville, IN. this was the last print advertisement that has been found.
-What may be the last ad promoting Bavarian/s is shown on the right.
-However, Bavarian/s continued to be made by other brewer, and at a few different plants into the 1970's,
+When IBI was closing the Bavarian Brewery plant in mid-1966 Covington, KY, in 1966, they licensed Bavarian/s to Associated Breweries Inc., which continued to make this beer not far from Cincinnati in Evansville, IN.
+Shortly after the licensing agreement was announced, an ad shown on the right was used.
+This may be the last ad that promoted Bavarian/s - especially before the brewery plant was closed in Covington in 1966.